How do banks manage model risk in 2016?

 - 28 October 2016

-In 2016 we surveyed 12 of our Member banks on their model risk practices as part of a Snap Survey.
+In 2016 we surveyed 12 of our member banks on their model risk practices.
 From their responses we created a report which summarises how these banks define, manage, and mitigate model risk.

 "To further advance model risk management and quantification practices, standardisation of definitions and ownership, and improved methods in the industry are crucial." - a South African bank

-The Members we surveyed, and their supervisors, all thought that model risk management is crucial.
+The banks we surveyed, and their supervisors, all thought that model risk management is crucial.
 They also believed that it is likely to become a bigger priority over the coming years.

 This could be because of the Basel Committee on Banking Supervision's growing discomfort with the adequacy of models, especially those informing capital demand.